 When – This is a great hike to do just before sunset.

-Shoshone Point is hands down our favorite Grand Canyon Viewpoint.
-Not advertised by the authorities and often missing on maps, it is a peaceful and serene location with views in all directions.
+Shoshone Point is hands down our favourite Grand Canyon Viewpoint.
+Not advertised by the authorities and often missing from maps, it is a peaceful, serene location with views in all directions.

 Over the years, it has become an interesting destination for weddings.
-On our visit, one couple were taking their vows, and another were back to celebrate their 25th wedding anniversary.
+On our visit, one couple were taking their vows, and another was back to celebrate their 25th wedding anniversary.

 The only way to get here is to walk.
 It’s an easy 25-minute walk from the parking lot through the Kaibab Forest to the lookout.
 Keep your eyes out for elk.